-New accounts will need to be established in the name of the trust.
+Bank accounts will need to be re-titled, or if need be, closed and a new account created in the name of the trust.
 If your bank cannot transfer CDs until the maturity date, then mark them “in trust for” a beneficiary until the CDs mature and you can transfer them to the trust.

-As your partner in planning for the financial security of yourself and your family, I would never let your trust go unfunded.
-My concern for you doesn’t stop with the signing of any legal documents -- I will always follow up with you to ensure everything has been done properly so you are fully protected.
+As your partner in planning for the financial security of yourself and your family, we never let your trust go unfunded.
+Our concern for you doesn’t stop with the signing of any legal documents -- we always follow up with you to ensure everything has been done properly so you are fully protected.

 This article is a service of the Law Office of Keoni Souza, LLC, an estate planning law firm in Honolulu, Hawaii.
 We don’t just draft documents; we ensure you make informed and empowered decisions about life and death, for yourself and the people you love.
 That's why we offer a Family Wealth Planning Session, ™ during which you will get more financially organized than you’ve ever been before, and make all the best choices for the people you love.
 You can begin by contacting our office today to schedule a Family Wealth Planning Session and mention this article to find out how to get this $750 session at no charge.